top of page

 Sandra is a dedicated equine specialist who believes that the most profound healing often happens outdoors, in the presence of a horse, not a school or clinic.
 With over 40 years of horse experience, her journey began on her grandparents' dairy farm where she discovered horses have a healing vibration she needed to transform anxiety, trauma and ADHD.

 Sandra’s expertise is backed by a degree from Western Michigan University and certifications from the EAL Academy, Arenas for Change (ARCH), and Horse Powered Reading®.
-After witnessing the transformative emotional breakthroughs her horseback riding students experienced, she founded her nonprofit in 2025 with a clear mission: to make equine-assisted learning accessible to the entire community, regardless of financial barriers.
+After witnessing the profound emotional breakthroughs her horseback riding students experienced, she certified with EAGALA.
+Since then she has chose new certifications and founded this nonprofit in 2025 with a clear mission: to make equine-assisted learning accessible to the entire community, regardless of financial barriers.

 She invites you to help bridge the gap between trauma and healing.
-Together, we can ensure every individual in our community has a place to find they are okay, they belong on this planet, and deserve to be empowered by the peace found in nature and horses.
+Together, we can ensure every individual in our community has a place to feel safe, find where they belong on this planet, be empowered by the peace found in nature and horses.

 bottom of page